swiftlang/swift/docs/SIL.rst

   destroy %1

 except that ``destroy_addr`` must be used if ``%0`` is of an address-only type.
-This only destroy the referenced value; the memory may additionally need to be deallocated with a separate ``dealloc_var`` instruction.
+This only destroys the referenced value; the memory may additionally need to be deallocated with a separate ``dealloc_var`` instruction.

 load